DurtyFree/gta-v-data-dumps/navigationmesh.md

 For C# I recommend using following NuGet package to deserialize the dump: https://www.nuget.org/packages/messagepack

 ## System.NotSupportedException: A non-collectible assembly may not reference a collectible assembly.
 If you receive that exception on loading, the reason is that probably the MessagePack NuGet package is written for .NET Standard 2.
-You can work around this by setting the following environment in your project properties:
+You can work around this by setting the following environment in your project properties or on windows environment variables:
 `CSHARP_MODULE_DISABLE_COLLECTIBLE = true`

 Changing this will disable the possibility for resource hot-reloading (on runtime).